Joystream/handbook/system/content-directory/nft.md

 * **Status: The**  representing the state of the NFT currently.
 * **Royalty:** If set, it specifies the fraction of the paid value of later transactions which must accrue to the issuer.

+### Minting Limits
+Minting limits on NFTs are applied to avoid massive proliferation of low quality NFT projects.

+There are several types of limits, depending on the time window considered and context:

+**Global Limits**
+- Global weekly limit: max number of NFT that can be minted each week, stored on the content pallet storage
+- Global daily limit: max number of NFT that can be minted each day, storedo on the content pallet storage

+The above values are updated via a `UpdateGlobalNftLimit` proposal.

+**Channel Limits**
+- Channel weekly limit: max number of NFT that can be minted each week by a particular channel, they are set at channel creation with a value of `DefaultWeeklyChannelLimit`
+- Channel daily limit: max number of NFT that can be minted each day by a particular channel, they are set at channel creation with a value of `DefaultDailyChannelLimit`

+Their value can be modified on a per-channel basis by the Lead or a Curator having sufficient permission level.

+The whole limiting functionality can be disabled, and a proposal for that is planned to be added to the runtime.

 ## Parameters

 The following mutable parameters.